 TOPIC LEARNING OBJECTIVES BASIC COMPETENCIES

 Learners will: Learners should be able to:

-THE DETERIORATION OF THE NAMIBIAN ENVIRONMENT investigate the reasons for the deterioration of the environment and search for possible solutions Learners should be able to: distinguish between natural causes and Human-made causes describe farming methods as a cause of deforestation and desertification describe the causes and effects of bush encroachment explain the effect of population explosion as a world wide as well as a Namibian problem describe pollution of the land, water and the atmosphere suggest solutions for problems from their own vicinity, e.g. population education, environmental education, sustainable production, etc.
+THE DETERIORATION OF THE NAMIBIAN ENVIRONMENT investigate the reasons for the deterioration of the environment and search for possible solutions distinguish between natural causes and Human-made causes describe farming methods as a cause of deforestation and desertification describe the causes and effects of bush encroachment explain the effect of population explosion as a world wide as well as a Namibian problem describe pollution of the land, water and the atmosphere suggest solutions for problems from their own vicinity, e.g. population education, environmental education, sustainable production, etc. transfer and apply this knowledge to the solution of problems in other areas

-other areas